SatoryKono/ChEMBL_data_acquisition/docs/en/README.md

 | PyYAML    | ≥6.0              | 6.0.3         |

-`requirements-lock.txt` is the single source of truth for pinned dependency versions; `pyproject.toml` documents the supported version ranges.
-Runtime dependencies follow compatible release ranges so patch updates within each minor version remain supported.
+`requirements-lock.txt` is the single source of truth for pinned dependency versions. `pyproject.toml` records the supported ranges: runtime dependencies use compatible release specifiers (`~=`) so patch updates within the tested minor versions stay supported, and development tooling keeps explicit upper bounds (`<`) to prevent surprise major upgrades.
 Continuous integration validates both the minimum and latest rows above.

 ### Runtime environment